+(1) Iqbal, Muhammad, The renewal of Religious Thought in Islam, p.
+160.

-- 4- One of the many scholars, who devoted his life to the study of authenticating the Prophet's Traditions is Imam Al Bukhari (810- 870H.).4.
-He collected more than half a million traditions attributed to the Prophet which he scrutinized, examined and studied painstakingly and methodically.
-After applying the strict academic elimination of doubted traditions, he finally approved only nine thousand Traditions.
-If we omit the Traditions, which convey the same meaning, we are left with only three thousand traditions.
-Other Muslim scholars followed Al Bukhari's method of authenticating the traditions that they studied. - 5- Following the painstaking efforts made by the Muslim scholars to authenticate the Traditions, six books on the Prophet's traditions were approved and acknowledged.
-They are entitled: Bukhari's Authentic Traditions, Muslim's Authentic Traditions, The Prophet's Traditions by Al Nisa'y by Abu Dawood, by Al Tirmizy and Ibn Maja.
-There are also many books, which mention and reject tens of thousands of un-authenticated and fabricated traditions.
-Thus it is evident that Muslim scholars have studied and authenticated the Prophet's Traditions with unparalleled devotion and accuracy and that to cast any doubt upon this matter is totally unjustified.
+If we omit the Traditions which convey the same meaning we are left with only three thousand traditions.
+Other Muslim scholars followed Al-Bukhari's method of authenticating the traditions that they studied.

+5. Following the painstaking efforts made by the Muslim scholars to authenticate the Traditions, six books on the Prophet's Traditions were approved and acknowledged.
+They are entitled: Bukhart's Authentic Traditions, Muslim's Authentic Traditions, The Prophet's Traditions by Al-Nasa';y, by Abu Dawood, by AlTirmidhy, and by Ibn Maja.
+There are also many books which mention and reject tens of thousands of unauthenticated and fabricated traditions.

+Thus it is evident that the Muslim scholars have studied and authenticated the Prophet's Traditions with unparalleled devotion and accuracy and that casting any doubt upon this matter is totally unjustified.

-(IV) Are there any contradictions in the Sayings of the Prophet?
+(4) Are there any contradictions in the Sayings of the Prophet?

-One of the main objections against the authenticity of the traditions of the Prophet is the allegation that they would contain contradictions.
-Therefore, I would like to add the following reflections to my argumentations in the preceding section of this chapter.
+One of the main objections against the authenticity of the Traditions of the Prophet is the allegation that they contain contradictions.
+Therefore, I would like to add the following reflections to my argumentation in the preceding section of this chapter.

-1-The Quran commands Muslim to be guided by what the Prophet said and to consider him as their ideal.
-This is stated in the following Quranic verses:

-"He who obeys the Prophet obeys God".
-(4/80).

-"So take what the Prophet assigns to you, deny yourselves that which he withholds from you" (59/7).
+1. The Qur'an commands Muslims to be guided by what the Prophet said and did and to consider him as their ideal.
+This is stated in the following Qur'anic verses: "He who obeys the Prophet obeys God" [4/80].
+"So take what the Prophet assigns to you, and deny yourselves that which he withholds from you".
+[59/7].

 The Prophet's Traditions include all that the Prophet permitted us to do and all that he forbade us to do.
-Therefore the Traditions of the Prophet are an essential part of the Faith of Islam and if we neglect to abide by them we will be willfully disobeying the Quran.
+Therefore, the Traditions of the Prophet are an essential part of the faith of Islam, and if we neglect to abide by them we will be wilfully disobeying the Qur'an.

-- 2- There is no difficulty in distinguishing an authentic tradition from inauthentic or fabricated tradition after the Muslim Scholars laid down the rules in this matter, several centuries ago.
-As we mentioned already in the last section, we can never dispense with the Prophet 's traditions since they are the second source of the faith of Islam.
-We must adhere to the teachings stated in the traditions and realize that any doubt concerning contradictory traditions can be clarified by applying the method and the rules established by the Muslim scholars, which enable one to distinguish the authentic tradition from the inauthentic and fabricated ones. - 3- The Traditions of the Prophet are the most precise interpretation of the verses of the Quran by the Prophet himself so how can we possibly dispense with them because of imaginary reasons.
+2. There is no difficulty in distinguishing an authentic Tradition from unauthentic or fabricated traditions after the Muslim Scholars laid down the rules in this matter several centuries ago.
+As we already mentioned in the last section, we can never dispense with the Prophet's Traditions since they are the second source of the faith of Islam.
+We must adhere to the teachings stated in the Traditions and realize that any doubt concerning contradictory traditions can be clarified by applying the method and the rules established by the Muslim scholars, which enable one to distinguish the authentic tradition from the unauthentic and fabricated ones.

+- 3. The Traditions of the Prophet are the most precise interpretation of the verses of the Qur'an by the Prophet himself; so how can we possibly dispense with them because of imaginary reasons?
 Muslims perform their daily prayers according to the manner and instructions described in detail in the Traditions of the Prophet.
-The manner of performing one's prayers is not mentioned in the Quran and there are many other similar matters that are explained in the Traditions. - 4- The scriptures of the divine religions that preceded Islam were written in a manner and style similar to that of the Prophet's Traditions, yet none of he followers of these religions (Jews and Christians) demanded that they should be rejected as a result of the inconsistency that exists in certain religious observances and the lack of authenticity concerning some events.
-Such matters must be studied objectively and authentic proofs concerning inconsistent narratives must be sought and this is the method that was established and followed by the scholars of Islam centuries ago.
+The manner of performing one's prayers is not mentioned in the Qur'an, and there are many other similar matters that are explained in the Traditions. - 4.
+The scriptures of the divine religions that preceded Islam were written in a manner and style similar to that of the Prophet's Traditions, yet none of the followers of these religions (Jews and Christians) demanded that they should be rejected as a result of the inconsistency that exists in certain religious observances and the lack of authenticity concerning some events.
+Such matters must be studied objectively, and authentic proofs concerning inconsistent narratives must be sought and this is the method that was established and followed by Muslim scholars centuries ago.